manoharmasul/manoharmasul/README.md

 I'm currently a Software Developer .
 I have knowledge of c#,bootstrap,css,html,javascript.
 I reside in india maharashtra .
-When I'm not working I enjoy camping,traveling.
+When I'm not working I enjoy camping,traveling,writting and reading.